-Does Edinburgh know what it's getting?
+Does Edinburgh know what it's getting?main

 Bliss, Brett Dean’s opera on Peter Carey’s novel, opened in Sydney amid a tide of patriotism for Australia’s most important operatic venture in decades.
 The opera, put online by the ABC, could not be accessed outside Australia so I am forced to reply on the views of those who were there.